soffes/soff.es/resume/scuba.md

 ### Experience

 371 dives with 7 years of diving experience and 19 certifications as of November 2023.
+NAUI instructor #63678.
 Familiar with multiple gear configurations like backplate & wing, doubles, and sidemount.

 ### Certifications